ibm-cloud-docs/openwhisk/ts_index.md

 Your function is not running properly and might result in a message like `{"error":"signal: killed"}`.

 {: tsCauses}
-All functions have minimum and maximum [system limits](/docs/openwhisk?topic=cloud-functions-limits#limits_syslimits), such as memory usage maximum or a timeout.
+All functions have minimum and maximum [system limits](/docs/openwhisk?topic=cloud-functions-limits), such as memory usage maximum or a timeout.

 {: tsResolve}
 Some limits can be increased if a business case can justify higher safety limit values.
 To increase the limit value, contact IBM support by opening a ticket directly from the IBM Cloud Functions web console.

 1. Select **Support**.
-2. Select **Add Ticket** from the drop down menu.
+2. Select **Add Ticket** from the drop-down menu.
 3. Select **Technical** for the ticket type.
 4. Select **Functions** for Technical area of support.

 ## Getting help and support
 {: #gettinghelp}